Sammaye/MongoYii/readme.md

 This extension does not rely on `EMongoCriteria` internally.

 So I expect all modifications to certain parts of MongoYii to be both compatible with `EMongoCriteria` but also without.
-I will not accept pull requests which are biased to `EMongoCriteria` usage, however, in the same breath I will not accept pull requests which do not accomodate for the class.
+I will not accept pull requests which are biased to `EMongoCriteria` usage, however, in the same breath I will not accept pull requests which do not accommodate for the class.

 ## Known Flaws